5ahmnm2122/08CandyCatcher-LH03/README.md

 none

 ### Lessons Learned:
-* Scriptable Objects
+* How to work with scriptable ojects
-* Scene Management
+* How scene management in unity works

 Copyright by Lea Helbok